 Similarly, as $\lim_{n} \frac{\log t_n}{\log n} = 0$ we have

 Applying these two estimates to \eqref{eqn:estimate} concludes the proof. \end{proof}

-We now derive from the Berry-Essen theorem~\cite{Ber41,Ess42} a local limit theorem for random walks in random environment.
-There exists a universal constant $C_1$ such that, given $X_1,\ldots X_n$ independent centred random variables with finite third moment and $N$ a standard Gaussian random variable
+We now derive from the Berry-Esseen theorem~\cite{Ber41,Ess42} a local limit theorem for random walks in random environment.
+There exists a universal constant $C_1$ such that, given $X_1,\ldots X_n$ independent centered random variables with finite third moment and $N$ is a standard Gaussian random variable